tibzoy/TransportServiceApp2/README.md

 # TransportServiceApp2

-A simple app to management transportation requests for employees and driver
+A simple app to manage transportation requests for employees and driver

 ## Dev Env
 * To install, execute in both root and backend/ folders: